After your operation for ovarian cancer

 Going home

-• do heavy housework, such as vacuuming
+• do any heavy lifting

 • drive